Artemis program: Missions

+Orion test flights

+The Pad Abort-1 test on May 6, 2010, demonstrated Orion's launch abort system, proving it could pull a crew module away from a rocket during a pad emergency.
+The Ascent Abort-2 test on July 2, 2019, proved that the system could pull a crew module away during launch at the point of maximum aerodynamic pressure (max q).
+For the second test, the boilerplate capsule launched on a custom Minotaur IV-derived rocket.

+In between, a prototype Orion crew module flew on Exploration Flight Test-1 on December 5, 2014 atop a Delta IV Heavy rocket.
+Its reaction control system and other components were tested during two medium Earth orbits, reaching an apogee of 5800 km and crossing the Van Allen radiation belts before making a high-energy re-entry at 32000 kph.

 Artemis I (2022)

-Artemis I successfully launched from the Kennedy Space Center on November 16, 2022.

-Orion shortly after splashdown in the Pacific Ocean on December 11, 2022.
+Orion capsule shortly after splashdown in the Pacific Ocean on December 11, 2022.

 Artemis I was originally scheduled for late 2016, and as delays accrued, eventually for late 2021, but the launch date was then pushed back to August 29, 2022.
 Various delays related to final infrastructure repairs and weather pushed the launch date further out.

-In October 2022, NASA launch managers decided on a new launch date in November, which were again slightly delayed due to preparation and weather.
+In October 2022, NASA launch managers decided on a new launch date in November, which was again slightly delayed due to preparation and weather.
 On November 16 at 01:47:44 EST (06:47:44 UTC), Artemis I successfully launched from the Kennedy Space Center.

 Artemis I was completed at 09:40 PST (17:40 UTC) on December 11, when the Orion spacecraft splashed down in the Pacific Ocean, west of Baja California, after a record-breaking mission, which saw Artemis travel more than 1.4 e6mi on a path around the Moon before returning safely to Earth.
 The splashdown occurred 50 years to the day since NASA's Apollo 17 Moon landing, the last human crewed mission to touch down on the lunar surface.